Why bother to sequence your genome at home?

 This is one of the best uses of an LLM in a project like this.
 The knowledge is scattered across UCSC, Ensembl, OMIM, and CPIC; an LLM can pull it together faster than you can.

 It's closely related to what Patrick Collison has described doing with his own genome: spawning coding agents to investigate his specific mutations and propose follow-on screening.
 Panel selection is the upstream half of the same workflow.
-And at this stage you don't have to hand any genomic data to anyone - you're only choosing which regions to read.
+And at this stage you have no genomic data, so you can't expose this to anyone - you're only choosing which regions to read.

 Stuff you need

 The short version.
-The full bill of materials, with sources, costs, pack sizes, and tip-by-tip breakdown, is on the BOM page.
+The full bill of materials, with costs, pack sizes, and tip-by-tip breakdown, is on the bill-of-materials page.

 |---|---|---|